Let's Go Back to the Dance Floor

 Eric’s semi-autobiographical novel Collisions Course (penned under the name J.E.
 Anzalone) was released in the spring of 2012, and he is the host of the web series and TV show What Matters Most.
 He is an ordained minister in the Universal Life Church and can legally officiate wedding ceremonies.
 Eric and Felipe (the Native American), who's also a ULC ordained minister, actually married Elberta and Frank Goldsmith on stage at the Riviera Casino in Las Vegas during a Village People show!

-Having escaped from Los Angeles in 1992, he calls New Jersey home and has a fifteen-year-old daughter, Samantha.
+Having escaped from Los Angeles in 1992, Eric calls New Jersey home, where he lives with his fiancé, Courtney, and his daughter, Samantha.
 Eric is a member of the Board of Directors of Sixuvus Ltd. (the Village People corporation).

 What happens when the performance of a person becomes the trademark of a personality?
 Felipe Rose is he a puzzle?
 Felipe Rose is best known as the American Indian attired vocalist in the world famous Village People.